 With the sun shining down on us like a new penny, we sold 80 pairs of shoes.
 It was enough to cover our costs and pay for a pitch at the next one.
 It was the start of our love affair with shows and, in an attempt to keep the momentum going, we vowed to invest everything we made back into the company.
 No exceptions.

 After a year of growing Fairfax & Favor by day, manning the pub by night and delivering fireplaces on any weekend we had off, things started to improve.
-We began paying ourselves £50 a week and focusing every minute we had on the shoes.
-No more pub or near death experiences.
+We began paying ourselves £50 a week and focusing every minute we had on shoes.
+No more pub or near-death experiences.

 We converted an underground loo into our office and started using an old stable as our storeroom.
 The days of lugging hundreds of boxes up and down the attic-ladder after each show were now behind us.

 Their demands were staggering.
-A £100,000 fine, a full-page apology in The Telegraph, receipt of all our shoes and our signature on a document that stated we would never be so foolish to mess with the brand again.
+A £100,000 fine, a full-page apology in the telegraph, receipt of all our shoes and our signature on a document that stated we would never be so foolish to mess with the brand again.
 It was terrifying.
-They were threatening to sue us, and they had the lawyers that dealt with Diana’s divorce from Charles.
-They had the lawyers you call when you want to divorce a future King and we had Mark from Swaffham; the cheapest lawyer money could buy.
+They were threatening to sue us, they had lawyers that dealt with Diana’s divorce from Charles.
+They had lawyers you call when you want to divorce a future King and we had Mark from Swaffham; the cheapest lawyer money could buy.

 Mark’s plan?
-To get the £100K fine reduced to £40K.
+To get the £100k fine reduced to £40k.
 The problem?
 This was still more than twice our annual turnover.
 Luckily, we managed to convince another lawyer to send an email on our behalf.
-We won’t go into details, but he used the phrase “I would like to educate you on a point law” and then offered them a deal to pay much-much-much less, send back all the shoes and sign their document.
-They agreed.
+We won’t go into details, but he used the phrase “I would like to educate you on a point of law” and then offered them a deal to pay much-much-much less, send back all the shoes and sign their document.
+They Agreed.
 Thank God.
 And thank God they had sent that letter on the Friday because we were about to order another 800 pairs.